 A full-scale, second-generation (Gen2) HMC has been developed and is being used to finalize operational parameters and identify hardware issues.
 Gen2 HMC tests will allow development of an eventual ISS flight unit.
-Several SBIR companies were have been award over the HMC period in related areas of microgravity-compatible condensing heat exchanger designs, trash bag liners to allow hygienic tiles after HMC processing, and general HMC system design.
+Several SBIR awards related to HMC have occurred in the following areas: microgravity-compatible condensing heat exchanger designs, trash bag liners to allow hygienic tiles after HMC processing, and general HMC system design.

 The HMC technology would benefit any long-duration operation with limited habitable volume.
 The goal is to reduce trash volume and microbiologically inactivate it.
 This will provide less odor generation and improve habitat hygiene.
 As an alternative to radiation shielding, increased habitable volume, and recovered water, HMC processed trashed could be processed further using trash-to-gas technology to produce methane, or the tiles could be a compact form for trash disposal/ejection from the vehicle.